ChrisDud0257/SSL/README.md

 > Accepted by ACM MM 2024.<br>

-- News (2024-11-25): We provide the pretrained models.
+- News (2024-11-25):
+We provide the pretrained models.
 You could find them in [GoogleDrive](https://drive.google.com/drive/folders/17_4Ux74sdYEsHB1Zy9f1iTgJWyPW5Fyz?usp=drive_link).
 We also update the evaluation metrics.
 You could find them [here](./GAN-Based-SR/scripts/metrics).

-### To be done in the future
-1. Update the codes about Diffusion-based SSL methods.
+We upload the training code of SSL in Diffusion-based models.
+More details could be found [here](./Diffusion-Based-SR/README.md).

 ## Abstract
 Generative adversarial networks (GAN) and generative diffusion models (DM) have been widely used